 2 nights at Sigulda campsite.

 Sigulda is best known for its 12th century hilltop castles and the stunning Gauja National Park.
-Today’s visit includes Sigulda Castle, Gutmanis Cave, which is the deepest cave in the Baltic States and Turaida Castle with lunch included.
+Today’s visit includes Sigulda Castle, Gutmanis 'Cave' and Turaida Castle with lunch included.
 Finish the day with a visit and some leisure time in Cesis, to wander the cobbled streets and admire the medieval castle ruins.

-Cross the border into Estonia, which celebrated its 100th birthday in 2018.
+Cross the border into Estonia.
 Travel to its second largest city, Tartu, (131 miles) and settle in on the campsite.

 2 nights at Tartu campsite.